-Usually, a long-term care facility (LTC) (such as a nursing home) has its own pharmacy, or a pharmacy that supplies drugs for all of its residents.
-If you are a resident of a long-term care facility, you may get your prescription drugs through the facility's pharmacy as long as it is part of our network.
+Usually, a long-term care (LTC) facility (such as a nursing home) has its own pharmacy or uses a pharmacy that supplies drugs for all of its residents.
+If you are a resident of a LTC facility, you may get your prescription drugs through the facility's pharmacy or the one it uses, as long as it is part of our network.

-Check your Pharmacy Directory to find out if your long-term care facility's pharmacy is part of our network.
-If it isn't, or if you need more information, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
+Check your Pharmacy Directory to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
+If it isn't, or if you need more information or assistance, please contact Customer Service.
+If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies.

-What if you're a resident in a long-term care (LTC) facility and become a new member of the plan?
+What if you're a resident in a long-term care (LTC) facility and need a drug that is not on our Drug List or is restricted in some way?